andrevidela/Research-report/Thesis/index.md

 do datas <- getData arg1 arg2
    Just success <- trySomething datas (options.memoized)
      | _ ⇒ pure $ returnError "couldn't make it work"
-   putStrLn $ show success -- <- one use here
+   putStrLn $ show success
+   --                 ▲
-   --
+   --                 └── One use here
-   -- And one use there ----|
+   --   And one use there ──┐
-   --                       v
+   --                       ▼
    case !(check_timestamp success) of
       Safe t v ⇒ functionCall t v
       Unsafe t ⇒ trySomethingElse t